Dick, Kerr Ladies F.C.: International charity matches begin (1920)

 The team played the first women's international in 1920 against France.
-The French team was from Paris and was led by the great patron of Women's sport in France, Alice Milliat.
+The French team was composed of players from several Parisian football clubs and led by the great patron of women's sport in France, Alice Milliat.

 Dick, Kerr played a total of four games in the UK the same year.
 The first match was played at Deepdale, where the squad won 2–0.
-The second match at Stockport was won by the Dick, Kerr Ladies 5–2 followed by the third game in Manchester which drew 1–1.
+The second match at Stockport was won by the Dick, Kerr Ladies 5–2, followed by the third game in Manchester which drew 1–1.
 The final was won by the French at Stamford Bridge in London with a score of 2–1.

-The Dick, Kerr Ladies went on to tour in France where they played in Paris, Roubaix, Havre and finally Rouen, drawing on three and winning the final game.
+The Dick, Kerr Ladies went on to tour in France where they played in Paris, Roubaix, Le Havre and finally Rouen, drawing the first three and winning the final game.

-The French tour generated tremendous publicity for the team and on Boxing Day of 1920, their match against St Helens Ladies at Goodison Park, Liverpool put on to raise money for the Unemployed Ex Servicemens Distress Fund drew a crowd of 53,000 spectators, a world record for women's club matches that lasted for over 98 years.
+The French tour generated tremendous publicity.
+Boxing Day of 1920 their match against St Helens Ladies at Goodison Park, Liverpool put on to raise money for the Unemployed Ex Servicemens Distress Fund drew a crowd of 53,000 spectators, a world record for women's club matches that lasted for over 98 years.
 The team were featured regularly in the Pathé newsreels of the day and players like Lily Parr and Alice Woods became an appealing draw at British football grounds.

-Dick, Kerr Ladies F.C. played against Huddersfield Atalanta Ladies F.C. at Hillsborough, Sheffield, on 6 May 1921 for which a programme survives.
+Dick, Kerr Ladies F.C. played against Huddersfield Atalanta Ladies F.C. at Hillsborough, Sheffield, on 6 May 1921; a programme for the match survives.

 FA ban (1921)

 The Football Association banned women's football at its members grounds on 5 December 1921.
-The FA claimed that that football was unsuitable for females and that charitable donations were being misappropriated.
+The FA claimed that football was unsuitable for females and that charitable donations were being misappropriated.

 The resolution passed by the FA's Consultative Committee read:

 The FA ban stayed in place for fifty years – finally being rescinded in 1971 – and ultimately became a major setback for the women's game in England.
 The grounds that were under the FA's governance were the only ones that held enough capacity to meet the demand of the women's games in the early 1920s.
 Because of the ban, women's games were relegated to smaller capacity fields with less resources and exposure.
 The FA finally recognised women's football in July 1971, 50 years after they had banned the game and six years after the team folded.
 The later Preston North End W.F.C., now Fylde Ladies, is unrelated to this team.

 The women's game in England was left on its own until 1993 when the FA took over its administration and funding.